What is family homelessness and why is it a critical issue?

 Family Promise is a secular organization.

-However, because of the religious community’s mandate to serve, and the fact that they typically have space available during the week, Affiliates utilize houses of worship from all faiths as shelter space for families.
+However, because of the religious community’s mandate to serve, and the fact that they typically have space available during the week, Affiliates who use a rotational shelter model, utilize houses of worship from all faiths as shelter space for families.
 Many members of host congregations serve as volunteers for the Affiliate during their congregation’s host week.
 By working together in a network, an Affiliate’s congregations are strengthened as people of different faiths unite to work for a better community for all.

 Is Family Promise a homeless shelter?